smartheim/ui-maintenance/assets/roadmap.md

 * Things/Items/Rules/Scheduled-Tasks
   - Storage association+position for the backup service.
   - Generic "comment"/"annotation" field for the user to leave notes and annotations.
-* Item handling requires a lot of knowdledge in clients.
+* Item handling requires a lot of knowledge in clients.
 Allow static data fetches via more REST endpoints for
   - "item-types"
   - "item-group-functions" (AND, OR, AVG etc)